 A no-asset bankruptcy is only available through a Chapter 7 filing – the kind that usually requires the liquidation of your non-exempt property by the court.
 To avoid a sell-off for your cherished possessions to pay your creditors, every state in the country allows varying amounts of exclusions, including values for your primary residence, business equipment, and your car, to protect them from auction.
 A “no asset” filing maximizes these exceptions.
 Nevertheless, how can you be certain you’re covering all your bases?
-Our PA + NJ bankruptcy lawyers tell all.
+Our Pennsylvania bankruptcy lawyers tell all.

 What is No Asset Bankruptcy?

-When the trustee placed in charge of your assets by the court identifies that you have no vulnerable assets, they file “no asset” documentation.
+When the chapter 7 trustee placed in charge of your assets by the court identifies that you have no vulnerable assets, they file “no asset” documentation.
 This means the state’s allowable exemptions cover the value of your real property and leave none left over for your creditors to receive.
 The trustee cannot auction off your exempt property, which means your creditors having debts discharged in your bankruptcy receive no money.
 The court washes the debt away, and you pay the creditors zero.

 From the moment you file for bankruptcy, your property is no longer “yours” in the legal sense.
 Ownership of your assets transfers, temporarily, to the impartial trustee appointed by the court to oversee liquidation, if any occurs.

 Just because you’re appealing to the court because your debts grossly outweigh your income does not mean you should have all your property stripped like a fire sale for a cash-strapped NFL franchise.
 You need certain amenities to continue living, from your clothes to a car so you can continue getting to work.
 Bankruptcy means a fresh financial start, not a deeper hole from which you must dig out of on your own.